Mounir Chouiar: Club career

 Chouiar made his debut at professional level for Lens in a 0–0 Ligue 2 tie with Niort on 29 July 2016.

 On 8 July 2022, Chouiar transferred to İstanbul Başakşehir in Turkey.
 On 28 January 2023, he was loaned to Kasımpaşa.

+On 5 September 2023, Chouiar signed for Bulgarian First League Champions Ludogorets Razgrad.
+In January 2024, he joined Ligue 2 club Amiens on loan for the remainder of the season.

+Career statistics

 Personal life

 Born in France, Chouiar has Moroccan and Mauritanian ancestry.